(17) The Plan Has Been Laid Out

 He could now piece it together.

-And because of that, Oslan probably told her that it must've been because of the locket that Riang previously treated as a keepsake from her mother that she held onto because it has sentimental value.
+And because of that, Oslan told her that it must've been because of the locket that Riang previously treated as a keepsake from her mother that she held onto because it has sentimental value.
 She didn't know that it had special properties.

 Riang saw Owen's unchanging expression.
 She anxiously tapped his hand.